 What Hollywood Did: Portrayed Commodus as a father-killing super-creep.

-Why It's Wrong: While Commodus was a terrible emperor who was completely insane by the end of his reign, he never killed his dad.
-In fact, he served as joint emperor with his father Marcus Aurelius for three years as a teen leading up to Aurelius's death.
-While people have been criticizing the reign of Commodus for thousands of years, and Joaquin Phoenix's performance is nightmare-worthy, Commodus never Macbeth-ed his dad IRL. see more on Commodus
+Why It's Wrong: While Commodus was a terrible emperor who succumbed to insanity by the end of his reign, he never killed his dad.
+In fact, he served as joint emperor with his father, Marcus Aurelius, for three years as a teen leading up to Aurelius's death.
+While people have been criticizing the reign of Commodus for thousands of years, and Joaquin Phoenix's performance is nightmare-worthy, Commodus never actually Macbeth-ed his father.

 Film: Braveheart (1995)